LupusLudit/autodoc/README.md

 To run the program, you need to use the run_autodoc.bat file.
 Running the program directly by using the .py files might result in an error.
 The reason behind this is the fact that the program assumes that the directory from which we run the program is the one where the run_autodoc.bat file is contained and all the filepaths used in the code are set accordingly.

+##Important note
+Beware that this code was originally intended to be a helper tool to complete school exercises more quickly.
+For that reason, it includes fields like “exercise number” or “school class.”
+It was written in a way to fulfill my professor’s wishes, meaning that some fields in the PDF document are written in Czech (for example, Datum — meaning date).
+Therefore, if you intend to use the code for your own purposes, some adjustments will be necessary.
+You are, of course, free to rewrite the code in whatever way you find suitable.